Photo Storage Planning Calculator

 That works out to about 46.88 GB for one copy.
 The number is not shocking on its own, but it becomes more meaningful when you imagine repeating the same shoot dozens of times.
 Multiply one event by a whole season, and the long-term storage plan matters just as much as the camera bag.

-Capacity planning is easier when your archive is organized.
+Photo storage planning is easier when the archive is organized in a way that makes growth visible.
 If folders are inconsistent, duplicates linger in random places, and edited exports sit beside originals without any naming system, it becomes much harder to know what you actually need to store.
 Many photographers solve this with a simple folder pattern based on year, month, and project name.
 Others prefer client-based folders or event-based folders.
 The exact structure matters less than the consistency.
 Good organization makes it easier to estimate future growth because you can look back at past projects and compare them meaningfully.

 Cataloging tools can help too.
 Software that tracks metadata, ratings, picks, and keywords does not reduce file size by itself, but it reduces chaos.
 When you know where your originals live and how edited exports are separated, you make better decisions about which files need fast storage and which files can move to slower archival media.
 A tidy library also makes backup verification easier, which is often more important than the headline storage number.